stelzinga/MF/Management_Framework-Appendix.md

 Operations is the total of all Objectives performed within a Venture.
 ________________________________________
 ## Overview
-This overview shows on L1 key deliverables as per [MGT: 99.Legend ## Operations].
+This overview shows on L1 key deliverables as per the note Management Framework.
 On L2 are the Tools:
 - Run
 - Change
 - Income